 To schedule an appointment with one of our Behavioral Health providers, call the Keokuk County Medical Clinic at (641) 622-1170.

-Stefanie Yearian, MSN, ARNP-BC, provides behavioral health services for the Keokuk County Health Center.
+Stefanie Yearian, MSN, ARNP-BC, provides behavioral health services for the Keokuk County Hospital & Clinics.
 Her approach is grounded by a holistic nursing theory that health is a dynamic interaction of the mind, body and soul.
 She genuinely respects her clients and feels it is a privilege to accompany them on their path to peace and well-being.

 Her undergraduate studies include a Bachelor of Arts in Psychology, Bachelor of Science in Chemistry with an emphasis in Genetics from the University of Northern Iowa in 1996 and nursing education from both Indian Hills and Kirkwood community colleges in 1998.
 Her graduate studies were completed at the University of Iowa for Advanced Registered Nurse Practitioner in 2004.
 She is board certificated in Child and Adolescent, Family and Adult Psychiatric/Mental Health nursing.